 Makers today can enhance the realm of the senses.
 While we can’t capture a smell as we might an image, we can use an incense burner that “adorns” the smell with a tangible object.

 In 2023, our Sensorium Series will feature stories of innovative material practices for enhancing the non-visual senses.
-Along the way, we can re-think the identity of craft as a “visual” art and consider who we might expand the creative field to encompass the full range of our embodied experience.
+Along the way, we can re-think the identity of craft as a “visual” art and consider how we might expand the creative field to encompass the full range of our embodied experience.

 - 30 – To taste – March 2023